oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 author: gabi-dombrowski
 by: contractor
 communities: [javascript]
-description: "This tutorial demonstrates how to create a complete web application project with security built in from the ground up.
-You'll create a React frontend and Fastify API backend using TypeScript, use Docker to run PostgreSQL, add authentication to secure the frontend and API, and manage the project in a Lerna monorepo. "
+description: "In this tutorial, you'll create a complete web application with security built in from the ground up.
+The project features a React frontend and a Fastify API backend, managed in a Lerna monorepo. "
 tags: [react, typescript, fastify, authentication, javascript]
 tweets:
 - "Create a complete web application project with security built in from the ground up in this tutorial using React, Fastify, and PostgreSQL! "